 Cold sores - why they occur

-Whether you're someone who suffers from cold sores, or you know somebody who does, we're here to offer you more information on this common condition, enabling you to understand how cold sores may be more effectively treated.
+There is unfortunately much stigma around the cold sores, which information and education can help eliminate.
+So, whether you're someone who suffers from cold sores or you know somebody who does, we're here to offer you more information on this common condition, enabling you to understand how cold sores (or fever blisters, as they are sometimes known) may be more effectively treated.

 Cold sores and the herpes simplex virus

 In a nutshell, cold sores are caused by the herpes simplex virus (HSV-1) for which there is currently no cure.